-You may be at the point of your medical marijuana journey where you are thinking about trying CBD oil.
+You may be at the point of your medical cannabis journey where you are thinking about trying CBD hemp oil.
 You’ve read a little about it, or maybe a friend has told you how it worked for them, and now you’ve become curious enough to try.
 Before you dive in, let us set you up with some fundamental knowledge with our Guide to CBD.

 It can be overwhelming browsing through all of the options when it comes to how to take CBD or how much.
 After you’re through with this guide to CBD, you’ll have a better understanding of what you need.